Top Interior Design Trends for Modern Kerala Homes in 2026

 • Designers promote natural lime plaster, reclaimed wood, and energy-efficient appliances.

-• Upcycled decor is trending too, prized for its characterful visual and eco-consciousness.
+• The upcycled decor is trending too, prized for its characterful visual and eco-consciousness.

 Old Meets New: Blending Tradition with Modern Design